janezkranjc/clus/README.txt

    * Set as arguments the name of your settings file (appfile.s).
    * Set as working directory, the directory on the file system where your data set is located.

-Running Clus (if you compiled from the source code)
+Running Clus (If you compiled from the source code)
 ---------------------------------------------------

-Note: The following instructions are for running Clus after you compiled it from its source (using the instructions "Compiling Clus" or "Compiling Clus with Eclipse").
-To run the pre-compiled version that is available in the file "Clus.jar", use the instructions at the top of this README.
+Note: The following instructions are for running Clus after you compiled it from its source code (using the instructions "Compiling Clus" or "Compiling Clus with Eclipse").
+To run the pre-compiled version that is available in the file "Clus.jar", use the instructions at the top of this README file.

 (Windows)

 cd path\to\appfile.s
-java -cp "C:\Clus\bin;C:\Clus\jars\commons-math-1.0.jar;C:\Clus\jars\jgap.jar" clus.Clus appfile
+java -cp "C:\Clus\bin;C:\Clus\jars\commons-math-1.0.jar;C:\Clus\jars\jgap.jar" clus.Clus appfile.s

 (Unix)

 cd path/to/appfile.s
-java -cp "$HOME/Clus/bin:$HOME/Clus/jars/commons-math-1.0.jar:$HOME/Clus/jars/jgap.jar" clus.Clus appfile
+java -cp "$HOME/Clus/bin:$HOME/Clus/jars/commons-math-1.0.jar:$HOME/Clus/jars/jgap.jar" clus.Clus appfile.s

-Alternatively, use the "./clus.sh" script provided in the Clus main directory after adjusting the line that defines CLUS_DIR in the script.
+Alternatively, use the "./clus.sh" script provided in the Clus main directory after adjusting the line that defines CLUS_DIR at the top of the script.

 Settings overview
 -----------------

-All settings with their default values are set in "dataset.s" with "dataset" the name of your data set (assuming your data set is "dataset.arff").
-The resulting model is written to "dataset.out".
-The file "dataset.out" also contains the values of all settings; these can be copy & pasted to "dataset.s".
+The parameters of the algorithms in Clus can be assigned specific values by means of the settings file "appfile.s".
+In most cases you only need to include a few settings in this file; all other settings will be set to their default values.
+If your settings file is named "appfile.s", then Clus will assume the data is in a file called "appfile.arff" (unless specfied otherwise with the "File" setting).
+The resulting model is written to "appfile.out".
+The file "appfile.out" also contains the values of all settings; these can be copy & pasted to "dataset.s" and modified.
+Below is a brief description of the most common settings.

 [General]
 RandomSeed = 0